 What is the magic behind the cloak?

 The magic of the cloak is born from an alchemy.
 The one that is created between the fabric, the thread from which the garment’s essence is released, and the hand of the creator, who gives the fabric shape and character.
 The tabarro also changes according to who wears it.
 For example, I have three cloaks: one made with the vicuña cut given to me by Mr. Loro Piana, a beautiful shiny black cloak, in case I go to Venice, and a Brigantino.
-The cloak expresses who we are, dresses and accompanies the life we lead and transmits an unmistakable elegance from generation to generation.
+The cloak expresses who we are, dresses and accompanies the life we

 The centuries pass but the cloak still captures our attention.
 Now we just have to allow ourselves to be wrapped in a timeless fabric, which not only speaks of history and traditions, but also of the present with a focus on sustainability.